breqdev/flask-discord-interactions/docs/permissions.rst

 ---------------------------

 .. warning::
-   The methods below will require an extra oauth scope granted by a server owner as of discord's revamp of slash command permissions.
+   The methods below will require an extra oauth scope granted by a server admin as of discord's rewrite of slash command permissions.
-   It's highly recommended to use the ``default_member_permissions`` field instead,
+   It's highly recommended to use the ``default_member_permissions`` field instead.

 Permission class
 ^^^^^^^^^^^^^^^^